 If the cancer comes back in lymph nodes that are near the original spot, your doctor will tell you that you've got a regional recurrence.

 Sometimes, it's hard to tell whether you have recurrent colorectal cancer or if it's just the same disease that's now more advanced.
 It's often a question of timing.
 Recurrent colorectal cancer usually comes back after being gone for at least a year.
 When it's just an advanced version of the original cancer, it may show up in a few months.
 In that situation, the cancer often returns because the first round of treatment didn't get rid of all the cancer cells.

 It's also common, though, to have no symptoms at all.
 If that's the case, your recurrent colorectal cancer is less likely to have spread to other parts of your body.

 How You Get a Diagnosis

 Early detection of recurrent colorectal cancer raises the odds that it can be cured.
 Most of the time, your doctor will discover you've got it when you see him for one of your regular follow-up visits after your treatment for your original cancer is over.

-During these checkups, which usually happen every 3 to 6 months, your doctor will do a physical exam of your anal area and an endoscopy of your colon.
+During these checkups, which usually happen every 3 to 6 months, your doctor will do a physical exam and an endoscopy of your colon at regular intervals.
 During an endoscopy, your doctor puts a small flexible tube with a light and camera into your colon to examine it.

 Your doctor may also ask you to get a colonoscopy, but these are better at finding new tumors than at discovering recurrent colorectal cancer.